Living alone after a breakup may be the tonic you need to get you back on your own feet, start feeling better and mending your broken heart.

 Self-care and self-preservation are now what matters the most.
 It may have been many years since you only thought of yourself so take the time now to really focus and take care of yourself and your future.

-Living alone can be a great way to get to know yourself, giving you the much-needed space to establish your next steps while making you, your well-being and your future a priority.
+Spending time alone after a breakup can be a great way to get to know yourself, giving you the much-needed space to establish your next steps while making you, your well-being and your future a priority.

 So, don’t feel bad about putting yourself first when you are going through the difficult time of a breakup.
 It will take time to reconcile your feelings and move on, but living alone provides a valuable opportunity to figure everything out on your own terms.